SKNYYYYYYYY/simple_shell/README.md

 # simple_shell
-A team project involving creatiion of a replica of Bourne shell.
+A team project involving creation of a replica of Bourne shell.